Click each tab below for a description of the topic and representative papers. See the "Publications" page for a complete list of papers.

 Tensor Data Analysis

-Our group focuses on the analysis of high-dimensional tensors, which commonly arise in fields like neuroimaging, microbiology, bioinformatics, and material science.
-Traditional statistical methods often fall short when applied to these complex data structures, leading to computational challenges and sub-optimal results.
+Our group focuses on the analysis of high-dimensional tensors, which commonly arise in fields like neuroimaging, microbiology, bioinformatics, and materials science.
+Traditional statistical methods often fall short when applied to these complex data structures, leading to computational challenges and suboptimal results.
 We have developed statistically optimal, computationally efficient methods with strong theoretical guarantees for tensor problems, including completion, regression, SVD/PCA, and clustering.
-These methods have been successfully applied to microscopy imaging, neuroimaging, genomics data, etc.
+These methods have been successfully applied to microscopy imaging, neuroimaging, genomics data, and more.

 Representative papers: